prasadhande/conferrence_track/README.md

   * 1. Read data from file and create a list of String.
   * 2. validate each string talk, check the time.
   * 3. sort the list of talks.
-  * 4. find the possible day to schedule conference.
-  * 5. find out the combination which can fill the first half (morning session total time 180 mins).
+  * 4. find out the combination which can fill the first half (morning session total time 180 mins).
-  * 6. find out the combination that can fill the evening sessions (180 >= totalSessionTime <= 240).
+  * 5. find out the combination that can fill the evening sessions (180 >= totalSessionTime <= 240).
-  * 7. check if any task remaining in the list if yes then try to fill all the evening session.
+  * 6. check if any task remaining in the list if yes then try to fill all the evening session.

 ## Usage

+## Please use the master branch

 The program can be ran :